cse5391-ff/05-coders-choice/README.md

 ## Runnning the Progam
 `docker-compose up`

 [Note to @pragdave] If you have some running containers you wish to experiment on, feel free.
-Else, you can spool up some containers by running this app I found (Github: dockersamples/example-voting-app) by typing `docker-compose up` in the "example_voting_app" directory.
+Else, you can spool up some containers by running this app I found (Github: dockersamples/example-voting-app) by typing `docker-compose up` in the "example_voting_app" submodule directory. **Make sure you run Skydock first, so that the example_voting_app does not claim port 80**

 ## Using the Program
 As long as your mobile phone is confirmed to reveive SMS messages from the Twilio service, you may send the following commands: